dgodin19/Mouse-analysis/README.md

 | `knockdown_3`  | `knockdown`  |

 ---

-This project not only allowed me to practice RNA sequencing analysis but also provided valuable insights into how cancer-related research is conducted using mouse models.
-The methods and outputs have enhanced my understanding of differential expression and bioinformatics workflows.

 ## Heatmaps for PRJNA825538
 ### Feature counts differential expression heatmap
 ![Heatmap for feature counts](featureresultsPRJNA825538/actualheatmap-1.png)